Introduction to the Classical Guitar

 Intermediate Repertoire (Grades 4 – 6)

 Starting with accessible pieces helps build a strong foundation and boosts confidence.
-Here are some recommended pieces for beginners:
+Here are some recommended pieces for intermediates:

 1. Spanish Romance” aka Romanza (Anonymous)

-• A beautiful and iconic piece that introduces basic arpeggio patterns and expressive playing.
+• A beautiful and iconic piece that introduces a triplet arpeggio pattern with an expressive melody over top.

 2. Study in D Major” by Fernando Sor

-• A classic of the repertoire, this study explores the concept of voicing.
+• A classic of the repertoire, made popular by Segovia’s “Sor Studies,” this study explores the concept of voicing.

 3. Lágrima” by Francisco Tárrega